radanalyticsio/radanalyticsio.github.io/_applications/amqpstreaming.md

 <h1 id="architecture">Architecture</h1>

-The scanario for using the AMQP - Spark Streaming connector can be described with following picture.
+The scenario for using the AMQP - Spark Streaming connector can be described with following picture.

 <img src="/assets/amqpstreaming/connector_scenario.png" class="img-connector scenario">